waltervh/BornAgain-website/content/documentation/developers-corner/contribute-to-documentation.md

 GitHub is configured to host content of `gh-pages` branch at [this address](https://scgmlz.github.io/BornAgain-website).

-Users are modifying site content by providing pull requests to `master` branch. `Travis` continuous integration automatically generates fresh html of the site and updates `gh-pahes` branch.
+Users are modifying site content by providing pull requests to `master` branch. `Travis` continuous integration automatically generates fresh html of the site and updates `gh-pages` branch.

 To modify documentation follow these steps: